AuraQ/AutoCompleteForMendix/README.md

 - **'Input too short' text**: The string to display if the minimum input length has not been reached.
 Value can make use of tokens ${minLength} for minimum length setting and ${remainLength} for the number of characters remaining before the search executes

 ## Events
-- On change: The microflow that will be run when an item is selected or the control is cleared.
+- **On change**: The microflow that will be run when an item is selected or the control is cleared.

 # Limitations / Known Issues